Anywhere else you’re just spinning your wheels. Mountain biking is a three season staple in Arrow Slocan.

 Don’t forget to donate to the operating bike society.
 The volunteers who make the trails great need donations to offset the cost of maintenance.

 Trail donations for Mt Abriel and Box Lake mountain biking trails can be made through the Nakusp Bike Society’s web page.

 Trail donations for Sandon, Idaho Peak and Rosebery can be made to the North Slocan Trail Society at their Sandon donation box (K&S station) or by e-transfer to: firstname.lastname@example.org.

 Mt Abriel, Nakusp

 Mt Abriel includes a mountain biking trail network and lake access recreation site with camping.
 The trail system is located a convenient 8 km from Nakusp and headed up by the Nakusp and Area Bike Society.

-The bike network includes adaptive mountain biking trails, bike park, cross country and downhill trails, as well as jump lines.
+The network includes adaptive mountain biking trails, bike park, cross country and downhill trails, as well as jump lines.
 With 48 trails spread over 40 km, it’s hard to imagine a more diverse trail network.
 The newest addition, ‘Ride On’ is a 1100 meter machine built decent.

 The network includes six trails over 41 km.
 ‘Butter’ is a classic blue.
 When connected with Spine Trail it creates a 1060 meter descent with stunning views of Valhalla Provincial Park and Slocan Lake.
 Connect with Rolling Thunder cross country mountain biking trail for a solid day of riding and even more vertical.

 Book a stay at the Rosebery Provincial Park to be biking distance from the action or stay in nearby New Denver.

-This 30 km trail network offers a climb trail combined with logging road ascent to find your way to the top of the nine trail network.
+This 30 km trail network offers a climb trail combined with logging road ascent to find your way to the top of the nine trail mountain biking network.
 Expect hand built trails with some fun features including natural rock drops and rolls.

 Camp at Box Lake Recreation Site or stay in nearby Nakusp.